Noname-Official/Batpu2-VM/README.md

 Drag a .as file onto the program to load it.
 Make sure that python is installed and that the python command in the command line works correctly.
-Press control+s or f5 to save the assembly code and assemble and load the bytecode, Assembled bytecode is stored in the same directory as the .as file but with a .mc extension.
+Press control+s or f5 to save the assembly code and assemble and load the bytecode, Assembled bytecode is stored in the same directory as the .as file but with a .bin extension.

 Controls:
 Make sure text editor is not focused.